 "It's very good to see students using the Adirondacks as the unique classroom that it is — and even better to see them giving a huge amount back to these mountains as volunteers across the park!"

-We seek to attract a broad spectrum of students who want to investigate the ecological, political, economical, and cultural issues that have shaped the complex mix of natural and human environments in the Adirondacks.
+We seek to attract a broad spectrum of students — students from all majors and interests! — who want to investigate the ecological, geological, political, economic, historic, and cultural issues that shape the complex mix of natural and human environments in the Adirondacks.

 We offer students an intensive 15-week FALL residency at The Mountain House, in Keene, NY, in the heart of the High Peaks region.
 We provide our participants with leadership opportunities in which they learn intensively, interdisciplinarily and experientially about the nature and importance of place and place-making through stewardship and the liberal arts.

 We seek students who demonstrate motivation, maturity, and a willingness to work and live both independently and communally in a wilderness environment.

 16 students per term.
 The program is open to Hamilton juniors and seniors in their fall semester.
 Hamilton sophomores may apply through an appeals process to the Committee on Academic Standing (contact the General Director for more info).
 The program is also open to qualified sophomores, juniors, and seniors from other participating undergraduate institutions.
 Students attending the program from other undergraduate institutions will receive an official Hamilton College transcript and must be enrolled in full time study during the course of the semester.
 For more information about admission eligibility, click here.
 For the application, click here.